theosanderson/tube_checkout/README.md

 Tube Checkout currently works with Sarstedt 2ml screw-capped tubes.
 Tube Checkout allows you to write a protocol which records the identity of each tube loaded onto the robot deck, transfers liquid from these tubes into a plate, and writes out the identity of the liquid in each well of the plate.
 It thus forms a bridge between operations performed per-sample (e.g. collection of saliva) and those performed in batches (e.g. RNA extraction).
 The hardware for Tube Checkout is 3D printed, and the materials and the barcode scanner together cost <$50.

-Here is an example protocol which scans 24 tubes:
+Here is an example protocol which scans 24 tubes in about 6 minutes:

 ```py
 def run(protocol: protocol_api.ProtocolContext):